hero media

 The vintage Westgarth Cinema is one of many hidden gems in this suburb, while restaurants tend to favour international cuisines like Ethiopian at Mesob and Indian at Base Camp.

-Brunswick is known as one of the most hipster areas in Melbourne, aligning with Fitzroy and Collingwood when it comes to a mish-mash of generational trends.
+Brunswick is known as one of the most hipster areas in Melbourne, at times surpassing both Fitzroy and Collingwood when it comes to a mish-mash of generational trends.
 The multitude of shops, restaurants, cafes and bars can feel endless from Brunswick East to Brunswick West.

 Brunswick has a strong Middle Eastern population, reflected in the multitude of eateries like Tibas Lebanese Restaurant and the popular A1 Lebanese Bakery.
 Between that, it’s all about hitting the pubs for locals, from Howler to The Cornish Arms Hotel on Sydney Road to check out the area’s exceptional live music and craft beer scene.

-Recover from a big night at Brunswick baths and hit the more modest cafes like Wide Open Road and Ona Coffee – two of the best coffee shops in Melbourne.
-If you want to base yourself here for a few days, there aren’t many options on where to stay in Brunswick although visitors love the Brunswick Tower Hotel for affordable accommodation.
+Recover from a big night at Brunswick Baths and hit the more modest cafes like Wide Open Road and Ona Coffee – two of the best coffee shops in Melbourne.
+If you want to base yourself here for a few days, there aren’t many options for where to stay in Brunswick, although visitors love the Brunswick Tower Hotel for affordable accommodation.

 Albert Park restaurants have particularly stepped up in the past few years, with charmers like Misuzu’s and Italian Artisans as well as institutions such as the tiny Pipis Kiosk and the 19th-century Albert Park Hotel.

-You’ll find mostly young families strolling by the waterside while walking the suburb’s leafy streets, thriving in the peace and quiet away from Melbourne’s more exciting neighbourhoods.
+You’ll find mostly young families strolling by the waterside while walking the suburb’s leafy streets, thriving in the peace away from Melbourne’s more exciting neighbourhoods.

 When the F1 isn’t on, this suburb is where you’d go to escape the crowds and eat some great food.